 Through the combined efforts of Senator Douglas and the Free State Party in Kansas, a referendum was held on the document on January 4, 1858.
 This time, the abolitionists realized the need to vote.
 Over 10,000 voters rejected the Lecompton Constitution, compared to over 100 who opted for the Constitution With Slavery option and about 20 for the Constitution Without Slavery option.

-Not surprisingly, the Lecompton Constitution made little progress in Kansas after the referendum, although President Buchanan’s faction was not yet ready to yield.
+Not surprisingly, the Lecompton Constitution made little progress in Kansas after the referendum.
+Still, President Buchanan’s faction was not yet ready to yield.
 Meanwhile, the Free State side was quickly preparing to follow up on this victory.

 Next Week: Leavenworth

 View photos of the original document, or read the full text.